UCL/FabNESO/README.md

 The FabSIM `neso_ensemble` task runs a series of FabSIM jobs taking a `SWEEP` directory as its primary input.
 This `SWEEP` directory contains any number of subdirectories, each containing a conditions and mesh file for individual NESO jobs.

-A utility script [`utils/make_sweep_dir.py`](https://github.com/UCL/FabNESO/blob/main/utils/make_sweep_dir.py) is provided to automatically build this sweep directory and encode the input conditions files with templated parameters selected by the user.
+A utility script [`FabNESO/make_sweep_dir.py`](https://github.com/UCL/FabNESO/blob/main/FabNESO/make_sweep_dir.py) is provided to automatically build this sweep directory and encode the input conditions files with templated parameters selected by the user.
+It should be executed as `python -m FabNESO.make_sweep_dir`.

-`make_sweep_dir.py` takes the following input parameters:
+The script takes the following input parameters (see also output of passing `--help` option):

 - `--sweep_path` : a path that will act as the SWEEP directory (default = `$FABSIM3_HOME/plugins/FabNESO/config_files/two_stream_ensemble`),
 - `--n_divs` : Number of divisions in grid for each parameter (default = `5`),